 - Add half the lentils, rolled oats, and sunflower seeds to the pan with the vegetables, and mash the mixture with a masher or a wooden spoon.

-- Add the reserved whole lentils to the mixture and stir gently.
+- Add the reserved whole lentils and the flaxseed egg replacer to the mixture and stir gently.
 Adjust the seasoning.